 What should I do if my check is lost, stolen or becomes stale-dated?

-Please 1st confirm a check was issued by:
+Please first confirm a check was issued by doing the following:

 Login to your Owner Relations online account in Oildex